From Pilot to Permanent: Green Mountain Power’s Home Battery Network Is Here to Stay

 All pilots come to an end, but the battery tariff approved in May ensures this program will continue to grow.

 The tariff offers two routes to batteries.
-A customer can pay the utility $55 per month to lease two Tesla Powerwalls; that covers installation and lasts for 10 years.
+A customer can pay the utility $55 per month to lease two Tesla Powerwalls; that covers installation costs and lasts for 10 years.
 After that, the customer can keep using the battery as long as it functions, and GMP will collect and recycle the equipment when its useful life ends.

-For people who want to see what the market has to offer, there’s a “Bring Your Own Device” option, in which GMP pays an upfront sum to the customer for buying and connecting a battery.
-The amount depends on how much capacity the utility is allowed to control, but goes up to $10,500 (to keep the money, the customer’s battery has to actually show up as promised).
+For people who want to see what the market has to offer, there’s a “bring your own device” option, in which GMP pays an upfront sum to the customer for buying and connecting a battery.
+The amount depends on how much capacity the utility is allowed to control, but it goes up to $10,500 (to keep the money, the customer’s battery has to actually show up as promised).
 Software startup Virtual Peaker manages those batteries on GMP's behalf.

 Each program is capped at 5 MW per year, or about 500 customers, a small fraction of the utility’s 266,000 customers (although that total includes businesses, which aren’t part of the program).

-Long term, the program could scale up to reach every home in the area, Castonguay said.
+In the long term, the program could scale up to reach every home in the area, Castonguay said.
 Even renters can benefit from it, as long as their landlord agrees.

 “My hope is we continue to ramp this up and we’re able to find other value streams to make it cheaper and cheaper,” Castonguay said.